 When it gets to the end of its journey through the evaporator coils, this liquid becomes a gas again.
 It then travels back to where it entered - back into the compressor.
 At this point, an expansion valve allows some of this gas to escape through a pipe and into your home's duct system.
 Then another fan pushes this warm air throughout your home so that all rooms are evenly heated with fresh air rather than recycled air from inside your home or garage (which would be much warmer).

-When Is the Right Time To Install Heat Pumps?
+When Is the Right Time To Install a Heat Pump?

 In many parts of Canada, the summer heat is an issue every year, and that's why it's important to have a backup plan in place.
 The best time to install a heat pump is when your home needs it most.
 In much of Canada, this is not just any time; it's when temperatures are soaring well above 30 degrees Celsius (86 degrees Fahrenheit) for weeks on end.